Skip to main content

 Ad fatigue is real

 People are swimming in ads.
-The average person sees 6,000-10,000 ads per day.
-Banner blindness is a documented phenomenon — people's eyes literally skip over ad placements.
+The volume of advertising exposure people absorb daily is large enough that banner blindness is a documented phenomenon โ€” people's eyes literally skip over ad placements.
 To cut through, you need better creative, more variations, and higher frequency.
 All of that costs more money and more time.
 The creative that worked six months ago is already stale.

 Privacy regulations are killing targeting